d-fact/eval-runner-docker/README.md

 ## Scripts for Quick Start
-We provide quick scripts for building and running dockers, you can use `quick-slicing.sh` and `quick-rts.sh`.
+The easiest way to reproduce the experiment results is to use the provided quick-start scripts.
+We provide two scripts for building and running docker containers, i.e., `quick-slicing.sh` and `quick-rts.sh`, for reproducing the two experiments described in the paper, respectively.

 You can also check the following section for detailed step-by-step explanations.